-In light of the unique challenges and circumstances posed by the outbreak of the novel coronavirus (COVID-19) and the recent promulgation of expansive federal regulations, the rules and information provided in this handbook may be supplemented or amended by the School District's administration at any time, consistent with applicable law and board policy.
+In light of the recent increase of state and federal regulations, the rules and information provided in this handbook may be supplemented or amended by the School District's administration at any time, consistent with applicable law and board policy.
 All parents shall be provided notice of any such changes by the district's regular means of contact.
 You agree that you will read any such information and communications, discuss them with your child, and recognize that you must comply with all rules, procedures, and requirements as they apply at that time.
 You will return any requested acknowledgement, as well.